Azure/azure-powershell/src/Cdn/docs/Az.Cdn.md

 Deletes an existing origin group within an endpoint.

 ### [Remove-AzCdnProfile](Remove-AzCdnProfile.md)
-Deletes an existing  Azure Front Door Standard or Azure Front Door Premium or CDN profile with the specified parameters.
+Deletes an existing CDN profile with the specified profile name under the specified subscription.
 Deleting a profile will result in the deletion of all of the sub-resources including endpoints, origins and custom domains.

 ### [Remove-AzFrontDoorCdnCustomDomain](Remove-AzFrontDoorCdnCustomDomain.md)